hustcv/cvrg/README.md

 # cvrg
 src for hustcv.github.io

-# How to add new blog
+# How to add a new blog
 ```
 pip install pelican markdown
 git clone http://github.com/hustcv/cvrg